scottn66/portfolio/README.md

 (EG>)

-give me a list of machine learning projects that every ML engineer should know
+list of MACHINE LEARNING projects that every ML engineer should know

 1. Image Recognition: Building a model to recognize and classify objects in images.
 2. Natural Language Processing: Building models to process and generate natural language.